QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     f(1.0, z=3.0)

-An alternative to ``nothing``, which can be useful and sometimes higher performance, is to use ``NaN`` to signal that a value is invalid returning from a function
+An alternative to ``nothing``, which can be useful and sometimes higher performance, is to use ``NaN`` to signal that a value is invalid returning from a function.

 .. code-block:: julia